Jacob D. Robida: Responses to the attack

 On February 7, Insane Clown Posse released a statement on the Robida attacks.
-The group's manager Alex Abbiss extended members Violent J and Shaggy 2 Dope's condolences and prayers to the families of the victims, stating "It's quite obvious that this guy had no clue what being a Juggalo is all about.
+The group's manager Alex Abbiss extended members Violent J and Shaggy 2 Dope's condolences and prayers to the families of the victims, stating, "It's quite obvious that this guy had no clue what being a Juggalo is all about.
 If anyone knows anything at all about ICP, then you know that they have never, ever been down or will be down with any racist or bigotry bullshit."

 Comments from Jack Thompson

-On February 7, 2006, Jack Thompson, a disbarred attorney, commented on the incident, describing the bar attack as a "killing scenario" from Postal² and the killing of Sell a "suicide by cop homicide" inspired by Grand Theft Auto.
+On February 7, 2006, Jack Thompson, a disbarred attorney, commented on the incident, describing the bar attack as a "killing scenario" from Postal 2 and the killing of Sell as a "suicide by cop homicide" inspired by Grand Theft Auto.
 Police later dismissed the "suicide by cop" theory when it was discovered that Robida had fatally shot himself.

-Thompson claimed to have spoken to a New Bedford detective, who "repeatedly" said Robida's friends had said "he played the Grand Theft Auto games."
+Thompson claimed to have spoken to a New Bedford detective, who "repeatedly" said Robida's friends had said "he played the Grand Theft Auto games".
 No further details have emerged, but the following day the Bristol County District Attorney rejected the video game link after examining all the evidence collected from Robida's apartment and car.

 My look at the search warrant [for Robida's home] was that the investigators turned up no video games.
 From the information we have here, there is no proof video games were involved.